microsoft/SDN/Kubernetes/flannel/overlay/README.md

 * cni\overlay.exe

 # What works
-* Pod to Pod connectivity will work
+* Pod to Pod connectivity will work (Windows to Windows)
 * Outbound Internet connectivity will work
+* Node port access
+* Service Vip access

 # Pending Validation
-* Node port access
+* Kubeproxy support for Overlay mode

 # What will not work
-* Service Vip access (There might be a workaround for this, which will be documented soon)
-* Kubeproxy currently is meant for L2Bridge only.
-It doesnt support Overlay mode.
-Needs some minor work there.
+* Pod to Pod connectivity (Linux to Windows)